dagreatcode/GADZ/README.md

 javascripts/app.js - is a main js file which initializes our app.
 It uses require.js to load other scripts asynchronously.

-javascripts/app.js - connects Vue to our Express server.
-It also sets up Vue Router which handles routes.

 server.js - main server file.
 Contains express setup and middleware functions.
 Includes body parser and method override which helps us

-server.js - main server file.
-Contains setup for express server and connection with MongoDB database.

 package.json - list of dependencies needed by the project.
 You can add new packages there using npm i <name>.

-.eslintrc.json - configuration file for ESLint.
-It's a tool for checking code quality and enforcing coding standards.
-More about ESLint can be found

 .eslintrc.json - configuration file for ESLint tool.
 It helps keep code clean and follows best practices.